The Error You Already See Through

 We should note: vagal tone measured via heart rate variability is a well-established biomarker, even though the broader anatomical claims of polyvagal theory remain debated.
 The measurement is solid.
 The explanatory model is still being drawn.

 Both states self-reinforce.
 Degenerative biology impairs the cognition needed to reverse it.
 Regenerative biology improves the cognition that sustains it.
-The question is which direction you enter from.
+You already know which direction you are entering from.
+The question is whether you will choose to reverse the current.

 Aristotle said flourishing requires material conditions.
 The material conditions are metabolic.
 Merleau-Ponty said consciousness is embodied.
 The embodiment is cellular — mitochondria, insulin receptors, inflammatory markers, telomere length.
 William James said emotions are bodily states.
 The bodily states, for 93.2% of the population, are states of depletion.